 Metal roofs can be said to last as long as the house does itself, with an average lifespan ranging from about 60 years to 80 years, it is far ahead of any roofing material as its competitor in lasting.
 The even better part about it is that most roofing contractors or manufacturers offer a warranty on their roof for up to 50 years!
 This is twice, and even thrice the overall lifespan of shingle roofing, which is the most-liked and used type of roofing material in America today.

 Today, the environmentalist are increasingly stressing on the utilization of sustainable and renewable energy because of the dread we might face in the future.
 Now keeping that in mind, when you look at the manufacturing process of asphalt shingles or other roofing materials, they have increased dependency on petroleum and fossil fuels.
 And neither are the other roofing types renewable or recyclable, once they are past their expected lifespan, their only good place remaining are landfills.

 Metal roofing on the side uses about 25% of recycled materials during its production and is completely recyclable itself.
-Thanks to the rustproof coating, the metal roofs can remain intact for ridiculously long durations of time, resisting all the harshness of the environment.
+Thanks to the rustproof coating, it can remain intact for ridiculously long duration of time, resisting all the harshness of the environment.
 And once it has reached the end of its life, it can be completely recycled to produce an equally strong and durable roof again.

 3- Metal roofs are energy-efficient.